btcsuite/btcwallet/README.md

 recovered from a previous wallet backup.
 Unencrypted wallets are unsupported and are never written to disk.
-This design decision has the consequence of generating new wallets on the fly impossible: a frontend is required to provide a wallet encryption passphrase.
+This design decision has the consequence of generating new wallets on the fly impossible: a client is required to provide a wallet encryption passphrase.

 btcwallet is not an SPV client and requires connecting to a local or remote btcd instance for asynchronous blockchain queries and